 Sending a thank you video is one of the best ways to express your gratitude and maintain a strong relationship with your customers, clients, and partners.

 It’s easy for life to get in the way, making it difficult to send a thank you message, card, shake someone’s hand, or catch them at the right time on a phone call.
 That’s when creating a thank you video message comes into play.
-Recording a short video is a simple act that can truly make all the difference.
+Recording a short thank you video is a simple act that can truly make all the difference.

 Today we’re going to share with you several tips on why, how and when should you record a short video message expressing gratitude and integrate it into your communication routine.